 Students who withdraw from CHSU-COM may be considered for readmission upon reapplication.
-Students intending to return within one year of withdrawing, please refer to the Withdrawal Policy (section F).
-If it has been more than one year since withdrawing, students would reapply for admissions following the steps below.
-Unless otherwise specified in a dismissal decision, students who have been dismissed from CHSU-COM for any reason may not seek re-admission or reinstatement to CHSU-COM.
+However, students who were dismissed because of academic performance or misconduct will not be considered.
+Unless otherwise specified in a dismissal decision, students who have been dismissed from CHSU-COM for any reason may not seek re-admission to CHSU-COM.